 Pros and Cons of Using TOD Accounts to Avoid Probate

-What to Know About Transfer on Death Acccounts
+What to Know About Transfer on Death Accounts

 TOD accounts can be set up for investment accounts, including mutual funds and stocks and bonds held in a brokerage account.
-Some states also recognize TOD deeds.
-In general, all that the beneficiaries of the TOD account will need to do to access the remaining investments after the owner dies is to provide the investment company with an original death certificate for the owner.
+Some states also recognize TOD deeds to transfer property ownership outside of probate.
+To receive the investments after the account holder passes away, the beneficiaries of a TOD account will need to provide the investment company with an original death certificate for the owner.

-If you are thinking about establishing a TOD account, then consider the following pros and cons of this type of investment account:
+If you are thinking about establishing a TOD account, then consider the following benefits.

-- TOD accounts are easy to establish.
-To establish a TOD account, simply contact your investment company and ask how to open a new TOD account or change your existing accounts into TOD accounts.
+- Easy to establish: Each company handles the process a little differently, but, in general, TOD accounts are easy to establish.
+You can start by contacting your investment company to ask how to open a new TOD account or to inquire about changing your existing accounts to TOD accounts.

-- TOD beneficiaries need to be updated as your life changes.
-As your life changes, so should your TOD beneficiaries.
+If you have a TOD account, make sure you update your TOD beneficiaries periodically.
 This is particularly important if a beneficiary you have named predeceases you or falls out of favor.
-Note that if you have a revocable living trust and name it as the beneficiary of your TOD accounts, then each time you change the beneficiaries of the trust you will also change the TOD beneficiaries without having to change the TOD beneficiary designation you have on file with your bank.
+Keep in mind that if you have a revocable living trust and name it as the beneficiary of your TOD accounts, each time you change the beneficiaries of the trust you will also change the TOD beneficiaries without having to change the designation you have on file with the investment company.